- Find a Trail

 - Get Involved

 Shaped like a left-leaning V, the Ontario Pathways Rail Trail travels southeast from Canandaigua to Stanley, then shoots north to Phelps.
 The rural trail is the pride of an industrious community organization, Ontario Pathways, Inc., that purchased the unused railroad corridor and transformed it into a popular recreation destination.
-Just over 23 miles of the rail-trail are open, and twelve bridges have been redecked or rebuilt.
+Just over 23 miles of the rail-trail are open and the trail has thirteen bridges.
 One of the bridges at the Canandaigua end is enhanced with a decorative metal gate in the shape of the organization's logo and name.
 A similar gate is in place in Phelps.